s-ngo/cebd1160_project/README.md

 ### Discussion

 The methods used to optimize our machine learning model did not help enough in building a robust model.
 This dataset has a few shortcomings, many features are not strongly correlated with price and the data is from 1978.
-Today's

 We suggest that in order to build a better price prediction, either more data is collected or more home features added to the dataset.
 This dataset does not include some key features that would affect the price of a home (year built, square footage, garage, pool, proximity to public transport)